bztsrc/trianion/README.md

 Here the combination of basic elements gives us 3 possible outcome.
 No surprise in that.
 Zerus element, existential element, an so called imaginary element.
 These three describes a two-dimensional space called as complex numbers.
 Now the interesting part is, applying it to one level recursion of a distance (distance of a distance to zerus), it also gives us a fourth element, sqrt(2) which is known as an irrational number.
-This hints us the following:
+This hints us the following on three-dimensional space:

 Conclusion
 ----------